 Underdog is the last stop in a pet’s tenure in the shelter system, often as a last ditch resort before euthanasia.
 Underdog seeks to support our local shelters and rescues so that they don’t have to resort to this painful option.

 What is Underdog’s mission?

-Underdog seeks to provide relief to other rescues and animal shelters in the area by providing dedicated, resource intensive care to animals that would otherwise be euthanized often due to behavioral difficulties, time constraints, or other limited resources.
+Underdog seeks to provide relief to other rescues and animal shelters in the area by providing dedicated, resource-intensive care to animals that would otherwise be euthanized often due to behavioral difficulties, time constraints, or other limited resources.
 UPRR will provide behavioral rehabilitation to pets that would otherwise be euthanized; in doing so, Underdog would help shelters reduce euthanasia rates and compassion fatigue.
-Furthermore, we strive to provide pet resources, pet boarding, training, and more to the pets of those experiencing housing instability, financial strain, domestic violence and more that often result in surrender to animal shelters.
+Furthermore, we strive to provide pet resources, pet boarding, training, and more to the pets of those experiencing housing instability, financial strain, domestic violence, and more than often result in surrender to animal shelters.
 This will help decrease pet homelessness, shelter strain, and reunite pets with their families.
 And finally, we hope to form partnerships with other rescues and shelters in the area to provide a network of behavioral support.